Cooperation throws up various problems, for which morality, and a moral sense, are

 partners are deserving because

-we are each judged deserving (or not) by the joint agent “we” for upholding general
+we are each judged deserving (or not) by “us”, the joint agent, for the quality of

 Partners to a joint commitment do not just prefer that we share equally; they feel